the-solipsist/quarto-font-test/_extensions/lirneasia/typst-template.typ

   // ───────────────────────────────────────────────────────────────────────────

   // [STYLE] Core Font Settings
-  // The document must use the brand font (Aptos) at 12pt to ensure
+  // The document must use the brand font to ensure
   // consistency with other corporate documents. set text(
     lang: lang,